Full Mouth Reconstruction

 - Bone or soft tissue grafting to increase the stability of your teeth or implants

 Severe dental caries or cavities is one of the many causes for needing a full-mouth rehabilitation.
 We started here on the upper jaw with plans to quickly address the lower teeth as well. -Actual patient of Drs.
-Chao or Luo.
+Chao or Nguyen.